MonoxideFlames/Regex/README.md

     matches all sequences starting with an 'a' followed by one or more 'b' characters.

 **ab?**
-    matches 'a' or 'ab', the 'b' is optional.
+    matches 'a' or 'ab' - the 'b' is optional.
 Another example is colou?r, which matches 'color' or 'colour'

 **ab\*|a\*b**